bei99/NBA_project/README.md

 PART V:

 Once we have our predictions, we need a betting strategy which ideally maximize profits while minimize the variance.

-(In: pred_data and pred_data_custom, still on-going)
+After various attempts to create a profitable strategy, we found that our NN predictions were only marginally successful over the long run.
+All these previous attempts were focused on only picking bets with a threshold of >50%, in which our model failed to profit.

+We then decided to study in which probabilites intervals our model could outperform the bookmaker.
+As such we divided the probability distribution both for home and away victory in 0.05 segments and create a function to see the expected value over the long run after reapeated bets.
+The stakes (size of the bet) are adapted proportionally to return a 1 unit profit.
+The specifics are further explained in the jupyter notebook.

+The results under this strategy are illuminating, our model consistently return great profits for Away bets with a confidence interval from 20-55 %.

+(In: pred_data_interval_strategy.ipynb)